Overview

 }

-There are three response headers you can use to check your quota allowance, the number of hits remaining on your quota, and the time and date your quota will be reset.
+There are three response headers with the quota allowance, the number of hits remaining on your quota, and when it will be reset.

 import requests